-To edit the settings for an existing export, right-click the export in the Exports Library and then click Edit.
+To edit an existing export:

+• Right-click the export in the Exports Library, and then click Edit.

 The Export Wizard opens.
 You can change any export settings as desired.

 NOTE: When editing an export, you can use the Save As button to save the current export as a new export file.
 If you have read-only rights to the export, then the Save As button is the only save option available.